zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Renaissance produced no philosophers of abiding significance.
 There were gifted teachers and translators, but not the defining feature of the Hellenic world: its philosophical power and originality of philosophy.
 No Greek pagan's work was needed, to tell one how to live one's life.

+### Witch prosecutions

+Witch hunts of 1400s - 1700s.

+Reflection of the intellectual ethos of a period, ongoing in times of scientific development, of Descartes, Newton and Galileo.

+Every age has its witches, and a theory that confirms the fact that the targeted are the right ones.
+Laws have long dealt with witches and witchcraft, and old ideas have great staying power when they play into our most cherished prejudices.

+White witchery.
+Ancient Roman Laws charges the witches responsible for death of cattles, etc, judged based on the damage done.
+The law did not specifically care about the sources of the power, but more about the act and its consequences.

+Christian morals praise and blame are reserved for the actions who have control over.
+(Emphasis on moral freedom.)
+Mens rea, intention to commit a crime: the mind itself must have been corrupted.

+Power above nature has two sources, God and the devil.
+If the source of the witch's supernatural power is the devil, then it matters not what she does is minute or colossal, or for good or for evil.

+In some Medieval courts, the defendant could choose trial, ordeal or compurgation (a person would be acquitted if X number of persons swear to God his innocence).

+* The accusatorial procedure.
+Court acts on accusation.
+Defendant face accusers.
+* The inquisitorial procedure.
+The court is actively involved in gathering evidence and investigating facts about the case (non-adversarial).

+Malleus Maleficarum, treatise on witchcraft and demonology.
+To say there is no witchcraft is heresy.
+The witch may have an advocate, who may face excommunication for defending the witch.
+Evidence includes the tear test: not weeping upon hearing Bible verses that would make a good Christian weep, like Mary's love for his dying son.
+The floatation test: float the witch on blessed water.
+Sink: innocent.
+Float: rejected by the water and guilty.
+The pricking test: pricking the body to find where the devil left his mark.

+How easily wrong-headed theory gaining support from undeveloped science can wreak misery and shame.
+We must be careful with our theories.